tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter07_FPM_INR/Chapter07_FPM_INR.md

 ### 3.2 Pipeline
 ![image.png](Chapter07_FPM_INR_files/image.png)
-**Input**: A stack of raw intensity images captured under varying LED illumination angles.
+Input: A stack of raw intensity images captured under varying LED illumination angles.
 No physical z-stack scanning or ground-truth depth labels are required.

-**Output**: A continuous function that maps any 3D coordinate $(x, y, z)$ to a complex optical field (amplitude and phase), enabling digital refocusing and volumetric reconstruction at arbitrary depths.
+Output: A continuous function that maps any 3D coordinate $(x, y, z)$ to a complex optical field (amplitude and phase), enabling digital refocusing and volumetric reconstruction at arbitrary depths.

-**Representation**: The 3D volume is modeled as an implicit function using an MLP, driven by a compact feature space:
+Representation: The 3D volume is modeled as an implicit function using an MLP, driven by a compact feature space:
 - A 2D feature map $ M(x, y) $
 - A 1D z-vector $ u(z) $
 - Combined via Hadamard product: $ V_{x,y,z} = M_{x,y} \odot u_z $

-**Supervision**: Self-supervised training through a physics-based FPM forward model.
+Supervision: Self-supervised training through a physics-based FPM forward model.
 The predicted optical field is passed through Fourier optics to simulate intensity measurements, which are compared against real camera captures.

-**Key Benefit**: Once trained, FPM-INR allows **continuous inference** of any z-plane without retraining, offering efficient and compact 3D imaging without scanning.
+Key Benefit: Once trained, FPM-INR allows continuous inference of any z-plane without retraining, offering efficient and compact 3D imaging without scanning.

 ## References